VoIDWALkER7/Neural-Networks-In-C/Neural Concepts/Making a Perceptron.md

 ![image](https://github.com/VoIDWALkER7/Neural-Networks-In-C-Notes/blob/main/Neural%20Concepts/Job%20output.png)

-> [!NOTE] Errors Encountered
+> #Errors Encountered
+>
 > When i was typing the inputs, the 2nd and 4th questions won’t register any input and would automatically move to the next questions.
+>
 > This happened because when i typed scanf, during setting up the format of input, i typed “%c” without the space.
 It led the computer to not understand that it needs to skip whitespaces.
 So when i added “ %c” instead of the previous one, it started to ignore the whitespaces as it was taking them as inputs automatically and waited for my input.